 When an item gets designed from stone, you will see its gray color or the natural color of the specific stone.

 Those made from wood come with brown colors of different shades based on the wood type used.
-When artificial colors get used on Japanese furniture, neutral palettes like off-whites, browns, blacks, and grays get used.
+When artificial colors are used on Japanese furniture, neutral palettes like off-whites, browns, blacks, and grays are used.

 vii.
 A Touch of the Japanese Culture

-The futon is also foldable to allow easy conversion into a couch from a mattress.
+The futon is also foldable so that it can easily be converted into a couch from a mattress.

 Like the old Japanese furniture, most come made with natural materials and contain little detail.